BY950T-1 - Welding helmet Vevor - Free user manual and instructions

 REPLACING THE BATTERY

-CARTRLDGE AND LENS REPLACEMENT
+CARTRIDGE AND LENS REPLACEMENT

-Warning:Never use the auto-darkening lens without the inside and outside lens covers properly installed.welding spatter will damage the auto-darkening lens and void the warranty
+Warning: Never use the auto-darkening lens without the inside and outside lens covers properly installed.
+Welding spatter will damage the auto-darkening lens and void the warranty.

 Front clear cover Lens:

-remove the outside cover lens by prying from groove and reinstall a new one.
+Remove the outside cover lens by prying from groove and reinstall a new one.

 Replacing inside clear Lens

-Warning:There is a cable connecting the battery and the lens. please be careful not to break it.
+Warning: There is a cable connecting the battery and the lens.
+Please be careful not to break it.

 Inside Lens Cover